CANADIAN CRIMINAL JUSTICE ASSOCIATION

 The Canadian Criminal Justice Association is composed of professionals and interested citizens who work together as a strong and credible force to encourage rational, informed and responsible research, study and the sharing of information in order to enhance the development of a humane, equitable and effective criminal justice system in Canada.

-The Policy Review Committee continues to meet regularly under the chairmanship of Howard Bebbington.
+The Policy Review Committee (PRC) continues to meet regularly under the chairmanship of Howard Bebbington.
 We have been very successful in attracting students as PRC guests and contributors.
-We have also been fortunate in engaging student policy interns on a regular basis.
-Their written contributions in response to draft legislation have often been submitted to Government Ministers on behalf of CCJA.
+We continue also to engage student policy interns on a regular basis.
+The work of the PRC contributed a number of briefs, letters and communications to Ministers and Parliamentary Committees.

 The implementation of the online version of the Justice Report has created opportunities while also greatly enhancing our public visibility.

 While Congress 2019 was great success, it did not increase our membership roll as much as another congress since most delegates were or became members of the SCQ.